Skip to main content

 ProblemSolution

-User cannot access JaviEnsure a valid identity exists with a correct UPN mapping is set.
+User cannot access JaviEnsure a valid identity exists and the configured identity-mapping attribute is populated.

-Access requests not workingCheck that Resource Data Object Type in OData is enabled.
+Access requests not workingVerify that Resource is enabled for OData.